 I have read this entire document and I understand it.
-I have been given the chance to ask questions and understand that I may ask additional questions at any time.
+I have been given the chance to ask questions and understand that I may ask more questions at any time.

-I also understand I may refuse to sign this form and that my health care treatment will not be affected or interrupted and payment will not be affected.
 The facility, its employees, officers and physicians are hereby released from any legal responsibility or liability for disclosure of the above information to the extent indicated and authorized herein.
 I may request a copy of this form after signing.

-x Signature of Patient (or representative) Relationship (if other than patient) Time Date Print Name of Witness X Signature of Witness Title or Relation nship to Patient -
+Signature of Patient (or Representative) Relationship (f other than Patient) Date Time Print Name of Witness Title or Relation nship to Patient Signature of Witness Date Time English: AD2N540 (11/2